Special administrative regions of China: Offer to Taiwan and other ROC-controlled areas

 The status of a special administrative region for Taiwan and other areas controlled by the Republic of China (ROC) was first proposed in 1981.
 The 1981 proposal was put forth by NPC chairman Ye Jianying called "Ye's nine points" (葉九條).
 A series of different offers have since appeared.
 On 25 June 1983 Deng Xiaoping appeared at Seton Hall University in the US to propose "Deng's six points" (鄧六條), which called for a "Taiwan Special Administrative Region" (台湾特別行政区).
 It was envisioned that after Taiwan's unification with the PRC as an SAR, the PRC would become the sole representative of China.
 Under this proposal, Taiwan would be guaranteed its own military, its own administrative and legislative powers, an independent judiciary and the right of adjudication, although it would not be considered a separate government of China.

 In 2005 the Anti-Secession Law of the PRC was enacted.
 It promises the lands currently ruled by the authorities of Taiwan a high degree of autonomy, among other things.
-The PRC can also employ non-peaceful means and other necessary measures to defend its claims to sovereignty over the ROC's territories in the event of an outright declaration of independence by Taiwan (ROC).
+The PRC can also employ non-peaceful means and other necessary measures to defend its claims to sovereignty over the ROC's territories in the event of an outright declaration of independence by the former.

-In January 2019, the 40-year anniversary of a statement made by the PRC to Taiwan in 1979, Chinese Communist Party general secretary Xi Jinping outlined in a speech how the "one country, two systems" principle would be applied to Taiwan.
+In January 2019, the 40-year anniversary of a statement made by the PRC to the Taiwan Area in 1979, Chinese Communist Party general secretary Xi Jinping outlined in a speech how the "one country, two systems" principle would be applied to the region.
 Several major points from the speech include: